sbojorge/Connect4/README.md

 ![Manually deploy image](assets/images/image-11.webp)

- Heroku will make the necessary and a button 'View your page' will redirect you to the deployed application.
+ Heroku will make the necessary and a button 'View' will redirect you to the deployed application.

  ![View button image](assets/images/image-12.webp)